 - At 2 years your child should:

-- \circ Combine 2 or more words.
+- Combine 2 or more words.

-- o Understand 1 and 2 step directions.
+- $\circ~$ Understand 1 and 2 step directions.

-- Walk backward 2 steps.
+- $\circ~$ Walk backward 2 steps.

 - o Try to run.

-- o Put objects into a small container.
+- Put objects into a small container.

 - Use toys for pretend play.

 - Continue to develop new skills.

-- At 3 years your child should:
+- □ At 3 years your child should:

 - Understand 2 and 3 step directions.

-- Use sentences with 5 or more words.
+- $\circ~$ Use sentences with 5 or more words.

 - Walk up stairs using a handrail.

-- $\circ \quad \text{Twist lids off jars or turn knobs.}$
+- Twist lids off jars or turn knobs.

-- Share some of the time.
+- $\circ$ Share some of the time.

 - Play make-believe games with actions and words (e.g. pretending to cook, drive a car, etc).

 - Turn pages one at a time.

-- Listen to music or stories for 5 10 minutes.
+- $\circ~$ Listen to music or stories for 5 10 minutes.

 - □ Limit TV, video and computer time to less than 1 hour per day, and not within 1 hour of bedtime.
 Spend time reading and in a variety of activities with your child.

 - Play silly games, guessing games, active games, and make believe.

-- Play sorting games with toys, blocks, and other objects.
+- □ Play sorting games with toys, blocks, and other objects.
 You can sort by size, colour, shape, etc.

 - □ Allow some independence such as dressing, helping with household tasks, etc.

 - □ Help put words to your child's feelings.

-- Make time for your child to socialize and play with other children.
+- □ Make time for your child to socialize and play with other children.

 - Report any concerns about your child's development, including her hearing and vision, to her physician or other healthcare professional.

+- □ Warm, consistent and responsive discipline techniques are associated with positive results.
+Praise good behavior.